How to find a psychiatric service dog

 If you’re interested in training your own dog to be a PSD dog, first talk to your doctor about your disability and discuss which tasks and jobs your dog can specifically do to assist you daily.
 It’s also important to have your dog temperament-tested because if he is unhealthy or aggressive, he cannot become one and you will need to get another dog to be your service dog.

 Properly training your dog to be a service dog takes about six months to a year, but a full-time professional trainer can usually do it in less time.
 PSD dogs are trained both privately with the handler he will assist and publicly to ensure he is comfortable and obedient around people.

 Training your own dog takes a lot of time and patience, and it’s much easier to get one from an organization.
-However, if you are training him yourself, please remember you are fully responsible for your dog – before, during, and after training – and you need to abide by state laws and regulations, since some of them protect businesses from not being required to allow your dog while he’s in training into their facility.
+However, if you are training him yourself, please remember you are fully responsible for your dog before, during and after training and you need to abide by state laws and regulations, since some of them protect businesses from not being required to allow your dog while he’s in training into their facility.

 Although each organization has different eligibility criteria, there are a few requirements that all applicants need.
-In order to qualify for a PSD, you need to be legally disabled under the ADA (and be able to provide proper medical documentation) and you need to be able to handle and command the dog independently on your own.
+To qualify for a PSD, you need to be legally disabled under the ADA (and be able to provide proper medical documentation) and you need to be able to handle and command the dog independently on your own.
 Most places also require your attendance in training sessions with the service dog (which can be multiple weeks of training) both while they’re in the program and after they’ve graduated.